fastoch/DevOps_Full_Course/README.md

 Writing the Dockerfile for an application is what allows us to then containerize (or "dockerize") that application via a `docker build` command.
 The containerized version of our application is the image that results of the `docker build` command.

+## Exposing our application on a port

+To access our app while it's running inside a container, we need to

 ---

 # 4.